Koheron/koheron-server/README.md

 #endif // __GPIO_HPP__
 ```

-First you need to add the path to the file `gpio.hpp` in the configuration file of the server.
+First we need to add the path to the file `gpio.hpp` in the configuration file of the server.
 During the build the class will be integrated into the server.
 All the public functions (except the constructor, the destructor and `Close` which is explicitly excluded) will be callable from the various communication interfaces.

 Once the server is [build and deployed](doc/build.md) we can interact with it.
 For example, we can build a Python TCP client calling the driver functions in the following way:
 ``` py